 Either way, you must find it and pursue it – that’s how you stay true to yourself.
 In the meantime, don’t worry if you’ve already fallen into the trap of the public eye.
 After all, every human goes through this challenge as a part of growing up.
 Therefore, only a handful of people manage to overcome it, find their true selves, and live an authentic life.
 Do you plan to be one of them?

 Lesson 2: The single best cure to worry is taking action right away

-Let’s talk about worry, and more importantly, about worrying.
-Obviously, this negative feeling is something all of us experience at some point in our lives, regardless of who we are.
+Let’s talk about about worrying.
+It’s something all of us experience.
 However, the way we choose to react to this anxiety-inducing emotion is what truly matters.
 So, what’s the one thing we should do when we’re worried about something?
 Taking action, of course!

 You see, worrying alone will get you nowhere.
 In fact, it’ll only build more frustration and anxiety, which will make you even more worried.
 Therefore, to break that vicious loop, you’ll have to start taking action.
 Identify the cause of your concerns and act on it immediately by actively looking for solutions and ways to fix that issue.
 If you find that there’s nothing you can do about it, do as much as you can and don’t give too much thought to the rest.

 Just as stoics preached, if you can’t fix or change something, don’t spend time thinking or worrying about it.
 Only spend time doing so for things you can control, instead of wasting it worrying about what happens outside of your control.
 Does it make sense?
 I hope so!
 Therefore, go ahead and find the root cause of your concerns and take some action!